Skip to main content

 "Then tell me.
 But only if we can do something about it.
 Provided she wants us to.
 Otherwise, we can't get between them.
 It's wrong."
 He shook his head and got back to the book.
 Bondita gave him a stare and went to lie down on her bed.

 "We will talk to Jetha Moshai first thing tomorrow."
-His voice seemed to reach her ears, not register in her mind.
+His voice seemed to reach her ears, but not register in her mind.
 She inhaled.
 One battle was won; it was time to prepare for another.

 Popular posts from this blog